rhonaCA/6Nimmt/README.md

 Ready to play?
 Type in 'Start' to start the game, 'Rules' to checkout the rules, 'Scoreboard' to checkout the scoreboard.
 Easy!
 ```
-Name can only contains letters and numbers.
+And ask for your name.
+Please be awared can only contains letters and numbers.
 ```
 Awesome!
 What is your name?
 ```

 # Dependencies
-This game is developed in Ruby and requires Ruby installed to run.
-Please check out [here](https://www.ruby-lang.org/en/downloads/) to find instructions to download and install Ruby for your operating system.

 Below are the dependencies required by running the game.
 All of them will be downloaded and installed for you when you run the game in script file.